-Do own a rental in Toronto?
+Do own a rental in Toronto or elsewhere in Ontario?
 Are you sick and tired of dealing with tenants who aren’t on time with rent or who are destructive to the property?
 If you have ever experienced a tenant like this, you’ll know it can quickly make you regret owning the rental in the first place!
 Usually, problems can be remedied on your own, without having to involve outside parties.

 How to Get Rid Of A Bad Tenant In The Toronto Area

 While you should treat your investment(s) like a business, there is a time and place to be human.
 Sometimes good people find themselves in a tough situation.
 If an otherwise wonderful, long-term tenant is late on rent, you don’t necessarily have to evoke the highest penalty outlined in the lease.
 If you have an excellent renter with only one minor infraction, it is best to overlook the problem as opposed to potentially losing a great tenant.
 Just communicate with them and treat them as you would any other wonderful person.